2020 Inductees to NECC Hall of Fame Announced

 A Haverhill High School alumnus and 1981 graduate of NECC with a degree in criminal justice, Rowinski was a men’s basketball student-athlete.
 He went on to earn a bachelor’s degree from St. Ambrose University in Iowa.

-He is fondly remembered as “Coach” where he amassed a record of 227-70 in 13 seasons serving as the men’s basketball coach, while also doubling as the college’s baseball coach in the spring season.
+He is fondly remembered as “Coach” he amassed a record of 227-70 in 13 seasons serving as the men’s basketball coach, while also doubling as the college’s baseball coach in the spring season.